 Table 4 4-1 NIMS Incident Levels Table The incident can be handled with one or two single resources with up to six Type 5 personnel.
-Command and General Staff positions (other than the Incident Commander) are not activated. d V No written Incident Action Plan (IAP) is required.
-The incident is contained within the first operational period and often within an hour to a few hours after resources arrive on the scene.
+Command and General Staff positions (other than the Incident Commander) are not λbe activated.
+No written Incident Action Plan (IAP) is required E C no wheten meldent / delon / lan (i/i/) is required.
+The including contained within the hist operational period and often within an hour to a few hours after resources arrive on the scene.
 Examples include a vehicle fire, an injured person, or a police traffic stop.
 Command Staff and General Staff functions are activated only if needed.
-Several resources are required to mitigate the incident.
-The incident is usually limited to one operational period in the control phase.
-4 The agency administrator may have briefings and ensure the complexity analysis and /pe delegation of authority are updated.
-F No written Incident Action Plan (IAP) is required, but a documented operational briefing will be completed for all incoming resources.
+Several resources are required to mitigate the incident. + The incident is usually limited to one operational period in the control phase.
+96 7 The agency administrator may have briefings and ensure the complexity analysis and T Y delegation of authority are updated.
+No written Incident Action Plan (IAP) is required, but a documented operational briefing will be completed for all incoming resources.
 The role of the agency administrator includes operational plans including objectives and priorities.
-When capabilities exceed the initial attack, the appropriate ICS positions should be added to match the complexity of the incident. • Some or all of the Command and General Staff positions may be activated, as well as m Division/Group Supervisor and/or Unit Leader level positions. be A Type 3 Incident Management Team (IMT) or incident command organization Τy manages initial action incidents with a significant number of resources, an extended attack incident until containment/control is achieved, or an expanding incident until transition to a Type 1 or 2 team.
+When capabilities exceed the initial attack, the appropriate ICS positions should be added to match the complexity of the incident.
+Some or all of the Command and General Staff positions may be activated, as well as m Division/Group Supervisor and/or Unit Leader level positions. /pe A Type 3 Incident Management Team (IMT) or incident command organization Ĥ manages initial action incidents with a significant number of resources, an extended attack incident until containment/control is achieved, or an expanding incident until transition to a Type 1 or 2 team.
 The incident may extend into multiple operational periods.
 A written IAP may be required for each operational period.
 This type of incident extends beyond the capabilities of local control and is expected to go into multiple operational periods.
 A Type 2 incident may require the response of resources out of the area, including regional and/or national resources, to effectively manage the operations, command, and general staffing. e 2 Most or all of the Command and General Staff positions are filled. Тур A written IAP is required for each operational period.
 Many of the functional units are needed and staffed.
 Operations personnel normally do not exceed 200 per operational period, and total incident personnel do not exceed 500 (guidelines only).
-The agency administrator is responsible for the incident complexity analysis, agency administrator briefings, and the written delegation of authority. administrator briefings, and the written delegation of authority.
+The agency administrator is responsible for the incident complexity analysis, agency administrator briefings, and the written delegation of authority.
 This type of incident is the most complex, requiring national resources to safely and effectively manage and operate.
 All Command and General Staff positions are activated.
-All command and General start positions are activated.
-Operations personnel often exceed 500 per operational period, and total personnel , , Operations personner often exceed 500 per operational period, and total personner will usually exceed 1,000. be Branches need to be established. Ţ The agency administrator will have briefings and ensure that the complexity analysis and delegation of authority are updated.
+Operations personnel often exceed 500 per operational period, and total personnel e will usually exceed 1,000. Тур Branches need to be established.
+The agency administrator will have briefings and ensure that the complexity analysis and delegation of authority are updated.
 Use of resource advisors at the incident base is recommended.
 There is a high impact on the local jurisdiction, requiring additional staff for office administrative and support functions.